-While previous studies suggested a link between testosterone therapy and an increased risk in heart disease, currently the connection isn’t clear.
+While previous studies suggested a link between testosterone therapy and heart disease, the connection isn't clear.

-For example, a 2014 study reported that testosterone therapy might increase the risk of a heart attack in men age 65 and older, as well as in younger men who have a history of heart disease.
-A 2013 study found a higher frequency of death and heart problems in men who had coronary artery disease and received testosterone therapy.
+Some studies have reported that testosterone therapy might increase the risk of a heart attack in men age 65 and older, as well as in younger men who have a history of heart disease.
+Other studies have found a higher frequency of death and heart problems in men who had coronary artery disease and received testosterone therapy.

 More research is needed to determine the safety of using testosterone therapy to treat older men dealing with age-related declines in testosterone.
-In 2015, the Food and Drug Administration (FDA) released a special advisory stating that, despite conflicting results, testosterone labels must alert consumers of a possible increased cardiovascular risk.
+In the United States in 2015, the Food and Drug Administration (FDA) released a special advisory stating that, despite conflicting results, testosterone labels must alert consumers of a possible increased cardiovascular risk.

-Keep in mind that testosterone therapy carries various other risks, including contributing to sleep apnea, stimulating noncancerous growth of the prostate, enlarging breasts, limiting sperm production, stimulating growth of existing prostate cancer and contributing to the formation of blood clots in the veins.
+Keep in mind that testosterone therapy carries various other risks, including contributing to sleep apnea, stimulating noncancerous growth of the prostate, increasing red blood cell production, enlarging breasts, limiting sperm production, stimulating growth of existing prostate cancer and contributing to the formation of blood clots in the veins.

 If you wonder whether testosterone therapy might be right for you, talk with your doctor about the risks and benefits.
 If you are taking testosterone, make sure your doctor is monitoring your response to treatment with regular blood tests.